All Episodes

 I was born and raised there, but I have three children.

-Kevin, Thanks for the call.
+Kevin, thanks for the call.

 I appreciate it.

-Rush got into this too about uh Bloomberg.
+Rush got into this too about Bloomberg.

-Can't have trans fats, whatever, you know, whatever that is, uh, in uh in your foods in your restaurants, uh, Rush did a little parody that sounded something like this.
+Rush did a little parody that sounded something like this.

 And we're back on the Rush Show.